 The question, then, is what does work to prevent or treat leaky bladder?

-Still haven’t mastered the Kegel?
-Just hold your muscles as if you’re trying to stop peeing and then relax them again.
+To do so, just hold your muscles as if you’re trying to stop peeing, and then relax them again.

 Kavaler said managing your diet and weight along with exercising and practicing Kegels are the best ways to avoid having surgery for incontinence.